magmukendi/my100daysOfCode.v.2/README.md

 I already passed 11 out 12 tests for the random Quote Machine.
 Finally finished the Random quote machine.

+### **Thoughts**:

-### **Thoughts**: GIven that we are planning to have a beta test sometime this week, I will be working the app UI until today.
+Given that we are planning to have a beta test sometime this week, I will be working the app UI until today.

 ## Day 88/100 September 1st 2022: